Correlation of Plasma Cell Percentage and Monoclonal Gammapathies with Biochemical Parameters in Multiple Myeloma Patients: A Retrospective Study

 Abstract

-Methods: This analysis was conducted at the Division of Biochemistry in the Malabar Cancer Centre, a tertiary care cancer center in Kerala, India.
-A total of 89 patient case reports were reviewed, and complete treatment data were available for 60 patients.
-The study aimed to evaluate the relationship between plasma cell percentage (below 60% and above 60%) in different types of monoclonal gammapathies (IgA, IgG) and various biochemical parameters.
+Materials and Methods: This analysis was conducted at the Division of Biochemistry in the Malabar Cancer Centre, a tertiary care cancer center in Kerala, India.
+A total of 89 patient case reports were reviewed, with complete treatment data available for 60 patients.
+The study evaluated the relationship between plasma cell percentage (below 60% and above 60%) in different types of monoclonal gammapathies (IgA, IgG) and various biochemical parameters.

-Results: The majority of the patients enrolled in the study were above 60 years of age, and more men were included than women.
-Among the parameters studied, a significant increase in plasma protein level was observed in the group with a plasma cell percentage below 60% and IgG type monoclonal gammapathy (P value = 0.014, p < 0.05).
-Additionally, there was a significant elevation in WBC count in patients with plasma cell percentage below 60% and IgG type MM when compared to IgA type MM patients (p = 0.023, p < 0.05).
+Results: The majority of patients enrolled in the study were over 60 years of age, with more men than women included.
+Among the studied parameters, a significant increase in plasma protein level was observed in the group with a plasma cell percentage below 60% and IgG type monoclonal gammopathy (P value = 0.014, p < 0.05).
+Additionally, a significant elevation in WBC count was observed in patients with a plasma cell percentage below 60% and IgG type MM compared to IgA type MM patients (p = 0.023, p < 0.05).
 However, no significant changes were observed in plasma protein level, liver enzyme activity, renal function, serum electrolytes, CBC, and calcium level between patients with plasma cell percentages above and below 60% in multiple myeloma.

 Conclusion: This study found that only a few biochemical and hematological parameters showed significant deviations between plasma cell percentages above and below 60% in different types of monoclonal gammapathies in multiple myeloma patients.